The John and Ruth Howard Charitable Trust

 Thematic Clarity: Applications should clearly identify which of the four allocation areas (archaeology, buildings, choir schools, or discretionary) the project falls under, as the trust divides funding equally among these categories.

-Under-endowed Institutions: For choir school and music education applications, the trust specifically targets institutions “not already well endowed,” suggesting preference for organizations with genuine financial need.
+Under-endowed Institutions: For choir school and music education applications, the trust specifically targets institutions “not already well endowed,” suggesting preference for organisations with genuine financial need.

 Key Takeaways for Grant Writers

-• Direct Contact Essential: With no online application process, telephone contact (020 8560 1837) is the first step for any prospective applicant
+• Direct Contact Essential: With no online application process, making initial contact with the trust is the first step for any prospective applicant

 • Know Your Category: Understanding which of the four 25% allocation areas your project fits is crucial - archaeology education, historic building preservation, choir school music, or discretionary charitable objects